 The Rushaga sector boasts with the highest number of gorilla family to include; Mishaya, Nshongi, Kahungye, Busingye, Bitukura and Bweza.
 It lies between Kabale and Nkuringo coming from either Ruhija or Kampala.
 Buhoma is the main centre which has the first ever habituated Gorilla families that include Mubare, Rushegura and Habinyanja.

 Bwindi Impenetrable National Park is best known for its Mountain Gorilla populations and gorilla tracking although, it also offers some of the finest Montane forest birding in Africa and is a key destination for any birder doing a Safari to Uganda.
-Amongst the numerous possibilities are no fewer than 23 of Uganda’s 24 Albertine Rift endemics, including spectacular, globally threatened species such as Shelley’s Crimsonwing and the African Green Broadbill.
-Bwindi is one of the few in Africa to have flourished throughout the last Ice Age and it is home to approximately half of the world’s Mountain gorillas.
+Amongst the numerous possibilities are no fewer than 23 of Uganda’s 24 Albertine Rift endemics.
+Including spectacular, Gorilla tracking information.
+Globally threatened species such as Shelley’s Crimsonwing and the African Green Broadbill.
+Bwindi is one of the few in Africa to have flourished throughout the last Ice Age.
+And it is home to approximately half of the world’s Mountain gorillas.

 The moment you visit the park, the welcoming atmosphere is an evidence of adventure filled of natural beauty.
 Always a day trek through the forests of Mgahinga is handled by a well-trained guide who gives the experience and background of the gorillas including their behaviors and general relationship in the small mountain which they pride to be their home.

-Mgahinga Gorilla National Park is located in the southwestern Uganda on the border with Congo and Rwanda.
-Covering an area of about 33.7 square kilometers, the park is a habitat for man’s closest, the mountain gorillas which roam about the whole forest in search for food.
-This park is one of the few places in the world where the endangered mountain gorillas and the rare Golden Monkeys live and it attracts people from different countries to come on Uganda there is no doubt that Mgahinga Gorilla National Park is one of the leading tourism sites in Uganda since it harbors these rare primates.
-Nyakagezi family as their name suggest are clever apes, there few individuals totaling to 18 individual Gorillas however, led by the second biggest Silverback in the World.
+Mgahinga Gorilla National Park is located in southwestern Uganda on the border with Congo and Rwanda.
+Covering an area of about 33.7 square kilometers, Gorilla tracking information, the park is a habitat for man’s closest, the mountain gorillas which roam about the whole forest in search of food.
+This park is one of the few places in the world where the endangered mountain gorillas and the rare Golden Monkeys live and it attracts people from different countries to come on Uganda there is no doubt that Mgahinga Gorilla National Park is one of the leading tourist sites in Uganda since it harbors these rare primates.
+The Nyakagezi family as their name suggest are clever apes, there are a few individuals totaling 18 individual Gorillas, however, led by the second biggest Silverback in the World.